This is our family’s go-to mustard-based BBQ sauce recipe. We give it — and our rub — as gifts to friends and family around the holidays.

 However, there is another style of SC mustard sauce that is much stronger on the mustard flavor.

 Generally, you would find this sauce in and around Columbia, often at a restaurant run by a member of the Hite family: Harry, Jackie, or David, in particular.

 Jackie Hite’s restaurant (closed after his passing) in Batesburg-Leesville is the first place I tried this style of mustard sauce, and I have to say it threw me.
 Here’ what we wrote about the sauce in this review:

 It was so mustardy… it was like straight mustard.

-We would later try a very similar sauce at Canon’s BBQ in Little Mountain (also now closed).
+We would later try a very similar sauce at Canon’s BBQ in Little Mountain (also now closed after they retired).
 Here’s what we had to say about it:

 Both Cannon’s and Jackie Hite’s in Batesburg-Leesville, have a very concentrated yellow mustard flavor, almost to the point of wondering whether or not there is anything else in the sauce.

 Well, we would later be provided a recipe for Harry Hite’s mustard sauce, and from that, we confirmed there is effectively no sweetener in the mix and not much else to balance the yellow mustard.